dclong/blog/misc/content/2019/05/spark-issue-file-not-found-exception.markdown

 ## Cause 2

-The shuffle file need to be stored locally for each executor, when doing very large shuffle, there are chances that the stored temp files exceed the hard limit restricted by yarn
+The shuffle file need to be stored locally for each executor.
+When doing very large shuffle, there are chances that the stored temp files exceed the hard limit restricted by yarn.

-The local dir that used to store the temp files are controlled by yarn.nodemanager.local-dirs, which is set to 12 folders on the Spark cluster.
+The local dir for storing the temp files are controlled by `yarn.nodemanager.local-dirs`, which is set to 12 folders on the Spark cluster.

-The upper bound size for each dir is controlled by yarn.nodemanager.localizer.cache.target-size-mb, which is 10G by default  (not set on the cluster)
+The upper bound size for each directory is controlled by `yarn.nodemanager.localizer.cache.target-size-mb`, which is 10G by default.

 ## Solution 2

-Since we don't have authority to change the yarn properties, we can walk around the issue by enlarging the cluster size.
-In this case we have more temp folder capacity.
-For example,
-to compute 30-day google live item response, we need around 300 executors to resolve the issue
+Users do not have authority to change the yarn properties, however, an workaround solution is to ask for more executors which will give us more temporary directories for storing shuffling data.

+    :::bash
     --num-executors 320